JHolzhey/Verloren/README.md

   * Batched rendering that flushes when InstanceData array or texture array fill completely - massively cuts down on draw calls
   * 2.5-D orthographic player tracking camera allowing changing of vertical angle
   * Shadows cast by all lights in a separate batched draw call (after floor draw and before other sprites draw)
-    * Simple method of taking sprite texture, making it black and semi-transparent, and transforming it
+    * Achieved by taking sprite texture, making it black and semi-transparent, and transforming it
+      * Vertical sprite shadows are transformed differently than flat sprite shadows
     * Point light shadows realistically expand outwards based on how close the source is
       * A subdivided square mesh is used instead of sprite to avoid awkward texture stretching
     * In shaders, shadows are realistically affected by all other lights